MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-hms-metadata.md

 For HMS considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).

-## Option 1: Import/Export HMS to lakehouse metastore
+## Option 1: Export and import HMS to lakehouse metastore

 Follow these key steps for migration:
 * Pre-migration steps